mohitharshan123/bettermode-posts-demo/README.md

 Welcome to the Bettermode Posts clone project!
 This repository contains a clone of the Bettermode Posts application.

-You can check it out at https://bettermode-posts-demo.onrender.com/
+You can check it out live at https://bettermode-posts-demo.onrender.com

 ## Getting Started